bbchallenge/bbchallenge/src/routes/story.md

 </div>
 </div>

-Each entry of the table is called a **transition** and instructs us what to do when reading a 0 or a 1 in a given state.
+Each entry of the table is called a **transition** and instructs us what to do when reading a 0 or a 1 at the current head's position on the memory tape in a given state.
 For instance, in the above machine, <span class="bg-purple-400 font-bold text-black">&nbsp;reading a 0 in state A&nbsp;</span> will:

 1. write a 1 at the current head position (i.e replacing the read 0 with a 1)
 2. move the head to the right